-Village Tidy Up
+• Village Tidy Up

 Winchester City Council Volunteer Litter Picking Guidance notes hazard s? harmed and how? who m?
 (Full Nam e) whe n? st be YE S and incl ude dat e) Lack of informa tion and awaren ess Voluntee rs not knowing safety procedur es or who first aiders are Prior to the litter-pick taking place, all volunteers should be given a summary of Health and Safety, covering the any risks and general information about correct use of the equipment, any particular issues to be aware of regarding the site, muster points etc. Volunteers to sign in or advise by email in advance.
 None JWL /RS On the day Safegu arding children Children and vulnerabl e adults All children up to the age of 18 and any vulnerable adults to be accompanied by responsible adult (parent, carer or teacher) in approved ratios No child to be out of sight of a responsible adult All hosts on site to maintain vigilance where members of the public not participating in the event are using the same pubic space All event volunteers to wear event tabards to allow easy identification In the event of an incident, immediately inform the local Police and Only allow accompanied children 0 - 2 years - 1 adult to 3 children.
 2 - 3 years - 1 adult to 4 children.
 4 - 8 years - 1 adult to 6 children.
 9 - 12 years - 1 adult to 8 children.
 13 - 18 years - 1 adult to 10 children.
-JWL /RS On the day any other relevant agencies Aggres sion/ abuse from membe rs of the public Risk of conflict with member of the public We do not recommend that you approach members of the public to challenge inappropriate behaviour such as dog fouling or littering.
-Ignore this behaviour and report it if necessary either to your local authority or police if a confrontation occurs.
-Do not trespass onto private property whilst litter picking.
-Report any incidents to the police.
-For an immediate threat or emergency use 999.
-For a non emergency please use 101 to report the incident.
-Please also report the incident to Enquiries@Keep BritainTidy.org On the day Extrem e Weathe r Voluntee rs risk sunstrok e, sunburn, dehydrat ion and heat exhausti on due to hot weather Unlikely in March - but retained for completeness • We recommend that all clean-up hosts to be First Aid trained.
-You should ensure access to a First Aid kit if you are hosting a public clean-up • Volunteers advised to dress appropriately for weather conditions.
-Gloves to be worn on all occasions. • Advise volunteers to take regular breaks and seek shade if necessary. • Volunteers advised to wear sun hats and sun cream, reapply as needed. • Volunteers to have access to water and advised to drink plenty.
-JWL /RS On the day
+JWL /RS On the day any other relevant agencies Aggres sion/ abuse from membe rs of the public Risk of conflict with member of the public recommend that inc you approach point members of the immer public to challenge or inappropriate use behaviour such as no dog fouling or ple littering.
+Ignore this rep behaviour and inc report it if necessary either to Ple your local authority rep or police if a inc port any JWL cidents to the blice.
+For an imediate threat emergency ee 999.
+For a on emergency ease use 101 to port the cident. ease also port the cident to nguiries@Keep itainTidy.org On the day Extrem e Weathe r Voluntee rs risk sunstrok e, sunburn, dehydrat ion and heat exhausti on due to hot weather Unlikely in March - but retained for completenessIf u pre gut• We recommend that all clean-up hosts to be First Aid trained.
+You should ensure access to a Gut are hosting a public clean-upOr or or or clean-up• Volunteers advised to dressOr we we under 18's are esent parent or lardian should pervise closely. rganiser to lorten event tration due to unditions. rganiser to uncel event if eather is threme.
+On the day

-KEEP BRITAIN TIDY RISK ASSESSMENT - General Public Assessors Names: John Little Area: Sparsholt Identify People at Risk: Village Volunteers
+KEEP BRITAIN TIDY RISK ASSESSMENT - General Public Assessors Names: John Little Assessment Date: 4/3/2020 Review Date: 21/3/2020 Area: Sparsholt Identify People at Risk: Village Volunteers